Doppler mechanism, analytic estimates & work packages

 "Is the phase+Doppler readout best formalised as sampling χ(ξ) (tomography), or as estimating (x, v) with calibration (metrology) — and under which noise model does either remain stable?"

-The simulation coherence profiles (see Numerics) are benchmarks.
+The simulation coherence profiles (see Numerics Simulate Code) are benchmarks.
 Compute the stroboscopic average of the Rabi instrument function convolved with the time-dependent velocity distribution for each α.
 Matching the envelope shape and width is the first quantitative test of the Doppler model (WP-A.1).

 Run the same simulation for a thermal state at n̄ = 9 (matching α = 3).
 The coherence envelope should be symmetric and broader.
 This is the one-shot diagnostic.